Joining a beekeeping club or association is a great way to learn more about bees and beekeeping, and there’s always so much to learn.

 Some of these people are experts, they know how to deal with the situation in a safe way for you, and the bees.
 They all have opinions, it’s often said that if you ask 6 beekeepers a question, you’ll get at least eight answers.

 Of course perhaps you’re still thinking about becoming a beekeeper, click here to find out more about beekeeping.

 Swarming bees are probably at their most benign.
 Before they left their previous location they ate as much honey as they could to keep them going until they set up their new home.
 They’re usually feeling pretty good at that point, however this is not always the case.
 I was told that ‘Swarming bees never sting.’ – It isn’t true.

 If you believe that the swarm should be removed, DO NOT TRY THIS YOURSELF!
 This is a job for someone knowledgeable and experienced who can safely take them away and provide a suitable removable-frame hive in a rural location.
 In many states it is illegal to keep bees in anything other than a removable-frame hive, which allow a state inspector to inspect the colony for disease.

 Please tell the contact person when you call, that you found them on the Bees-on-the-Net Beekeeping Clubs List.

 If you are considering calling an exterminator please remember that bees are in crisis at the moment.
 In many cases a pest company will be more expensive than a beekeeper.

-If you are able to remove swarms, and would like your details to be added to our Beekeepers’ Swarm Removal List click here to to send us your information.
+If you are able to remove swarms, and would like your details to be added to our Beekeepers’ Beekeepers List click here to to send us your information.